 These competencies will foster your solid mathematical background, diverse programming skills, goal-oriented problem solving, engineering design, and efficient project planning and management.

-- know various fields of the modern electronics industry that are required by specialists
+know various fields of modern electronics industry that are required by specialists

 Through your studies in Digital Systems and Design, you will acquire